Written by Kieran

 Car Accident In Bogota

-Always Have Travellers Medical Insurance!
+Always Have Travelers Medical Insurance!

 While you’re unlikely to be injured by criminals or thugs in Bogotá, you do face a higher than average chance of being in a car accident.
 You also run the risk of illness and injury that can be brought on by the altitude and climate.